manyasharma1008/Polyp-Detection_ByVOICE/README.md

 # Polyp-Detection_ByVOICE
 <h3>Introduction</h3>

+Automated Polyp Detection
+<br></br>
 Polyps are abnormal tissue growths that can occur in the colon and rectum.
 Detecting them during colonoscopy examinations is essential, as polyps can lead to complications if left untreated.
-Manual detection can be challenging due to variations in size, shape, and appearance.
+Manual detection is challenging due to variations in size, shape, and appearance.
+<br></br>

-This project develops an automated polyp detection system using both machine learning (ML) and deep learning (DL) techniques.
-It leverages time-frequency, acoustic, and spectrogram-based features for traditional ML models such as Support Vector Machine (SVM) and Random Forest (RF), while also employing Convolutional Neural Networks (CNNs) for direct image-based detection.
-The project provides a comparative evaluation of both approaches.
+This project presents an automated polyp detection system that integrates both Machine Learning (ML) and Deep Learning (DL) approaches.
+The system extracts diverse feature sets and provides a comparative evaluation of traditional ML classifiers and modern DL architectures.
+<br></br>
+This work was carried out as part of a summer internship under the guidance of professors from Birla Institute of Technology (BIT) Mesra, Ranchi.

 <h3>Features</h3>
+<br></br>

-Automated detection of polyps in colonoscopy images Feature extraction: time-frequency, acoustic, and spectrogram features Machine Learning models: SVM, Random Forest
+Automated detection of polyps in colonoscopy images
-Deep Learning model: CNN
+<h5>Feature extraction using:</h5>
+Time–frequency features
+Acoustic features
+Spectrogram features
+Machine Learning models:
+Support Vector Machine (SVM)
+Random Forest (RF)
+<br></br>
+<h5>Deep Learning model:</h5>
+Convolutional Neural Networks (CNNs)
+<br></br>
+<h5>Evaluation metrics:</h5>
+Accuracy
+Precision
+Recall
+F1-score
+IoU / Dice coefficient
-Evaluation metrics: Accuracy, Precision, Recall, F1-score, IoU/Dice Comparison between ML and DL methods
+Comparison of ML and DL approaches for detection performance